 One of Kids Cancer Care’s first signature events was the Golf a Kid to Camp tournament.
 Don, Joanne and the Coach came on board a couple years into the tournament and asked how they could help.
 Their station and the radio hosts helped take the tournament to the successful event is it today.
-The Don, Joanne and the Coach Golf a Kid to Camp tournament has raised over $3 million in its 23 years and has sent thousands of children with cancer to camp.
-This is an unspeakable joy for children with cancer and a precious gift for which they will long be grateful.

 In December 2013, my son Marshall was just about two when he came down with a cold that just wouldn’t go away.
 Then one day in early January, he went down for a nap and woke up with a red eye.
 I wasn’t sure what it was, so I called Health Link.
 They said to monitor him and if it got worse to take him to a walk-in clinic.
 Well, sure enough, it got worse.